reactgraphqlacademy/fb-messenger/README.md

 4. Users should be able to send a message:
   - The ```sendMessage``` method in src/components/Messenger/Conversation/Content/Messages.js dispatches a "receive message" action when a user clicks on the "send" button.
 Refactor the src/reducers/conversation.js so that when a "receive message" action is dispatched the message is added at the end of the conversation.
 Hint, the only file you need to change is in src/reducers.
   - When a new message is sent, the Threads component should display the last message sent.
-Hint, the only file you need to change is in src/reducers.
+Hint, the only files you need to change are in src/reducers & src/components/Messenger/Conversation/Content/.

 ### Bonus